mgunter-pivotal/pcf-hugo-workshop/content/post/lab-1.md

     $ cd cities-hello (on Windows cd cities-hello)
     // Append the build number to the app Name
-    $ nano manifest.hello // Change the app name and append the build number, on Windows use notepad manifest.hello
+    $ nano manifest.hello // Change the app name and append the build number, on Windows use wordpad manifest.hello

 <img src="/images/pcf-blue-green-b100.png" alt="Blue Green Deployment Build" style="width: 50%;"/>

-    $ cf zero-downtime-push <studentXX>-cities-hello -f manifest.hello
+    $ cf zero-downtime-push <YOUR INITIALS>-cities-hello -f manifest.hello

 ##### Option 3 (This is as bash script and works only on Linux/OSX)